CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 # 1. Introduction

-This project aims to reproduce the results of the paper titled "Streaming Algorithm for Monotone k-Submodular Maximization with Cardinality Constraints," published in [ICML] in [2022].
+This project aims to reproduce the results of the paper titled "Streaming Algorithm for Monotone k-Submodular Maximization with Cardinality Constraints," published in ICML, 2022.

 The main goal of the paper is to present an efficient streaming algorithm for solving the problem of maximizing a monotone k-submodular function subject to cardinality constraints.
 The problem involves selecting a subset of elements from a larger set to maximize a specific objective function while adhering to constraints on the size or cardinality of the selected subset.